artyom-beilis/skyhopper/README.md

 The user objects are stored on your phone on per domain basis.
 They are kept even when you reopen the app.

-_Note:_ if you are accessing the app from different location (for example from local server) than it is stored separately, so prepare the list in advance.

 ## Equatorial Mount Users